BenMemi/Repository-Activity-Tracker-/README.md

 # Steps
 0. Make GCP service account and get the key file and put the path to the key file in terraform/main.tf (line is marked)
+1. Add in your repos to the tracker.go file in the marked spot
-1. Make .env as detailed above
+2. Make .env as detailed above
-2. Run up.sh
+3. Run up.sh
-3. cd terraform
+4. cd terraform
-4. Run terraform init
+5. Run terraform init
-5. Run terraform apply
+6. Run terraform apply